What problem are we looking to solve?

 Karthik Krishna’s personal motivation is based on what is in the US Declaration of Independence: If there is something wrong, those who have the ability to take action have responsibility to take action.

-Karthik worked closely with a globally recognized cyber security expert – Christopher Gorog to build a cyber security Center of Excellence in Colorado, USA.
-Together they realized that, instead of addressing it as an issue limited to technical cyber security professionals, security of the digital world should be approached from a wider social perspective.
+Karthik was hired by a US Navy Veteran and a member of cyber security community – Christopher Gorog – to help build a community for self-improvement and a better cybersecurity ecosystem for our digital world.
+He formed a strong opinion that, instead of addressing cybersecurity as an issue limited to technical IT professionals, security of the digital world should be approached from a wider social perspective.
 Thus Socio-Tech Academy LLC was born.

 Since he was a kid, Giuliano Meroi is interested in technology.
 At the age of 11 he disassembled his first PC, he had fun formatting hard drives and he had immense pleasure in watching the defragmentation graph coming together.

 After getting his high school diploma in Technology Sciences, he chose to enroll at the Politechnic University of Turin to become an Architect/Engineer, obviously an unhappy choice considering future developments.
 In the fourth year his passion for technology came back and he got interested in the web, combining his knowledge of Photoshop with HTML / CSS languages.
 The following year he created a small social network on which to share ideas and ideals – Shareideals.com.

 Abandoned the architecture field, after graduation he fully dedicated himselfself to web and apps development.
 He visited Silicon Valley where he worked for a startup that made an award winning social app.
 Shortly after that experience, he created an anonymous and geo-localized instant messaging app – Spit.
 Thanks to Spit he spent another period in Silicon Valley where he met Karthik.